danhpaiva/danhpaiva/README.md

 Docker ~
 [UML](https://github.com/danhpaiva/university-diagram-plantUml)

-The maxim I follow is:
+The maxim I follow is:<br>
-"Dedication in everything I propose to do."
+"Dedication in everything I propose to do."<br>
 And it transforms my everyday life.<br>
 </p>